rokka-io/rokka-site/source/_references/searching.md

 ## Search for deleted images

 You can add the parameter `deleted=true` for searches and it will return deleted images, which then can be restored, if needed.
-It only returns deleted images and only about 30 days after their deletion.
+It only returns deleted images and only for 30 days after their deletion.
+See the "[Restore a source image](sourceimages.html#restore-a-source-image)" for details.

 ## Different sorting